scale-it/algo-builder/packages/web/README.md

 3.  ### Wallet Connect:

-    Create an instance of the `WallectConnectSession` class by passing the wallet URL and create a new session using `create` and connect to it using `onConnect`.
+    Create an instance of the `WallectConnectSession` class by passing the wallet URL(token, server, port) and create a new session using `create` and connect to it using `onConnect`.

     ```js